FyisFe/UCB-CS61A-20Fall/README.md

 Course Website: https://inst.eecs.berkeley.edu/~cs61a/fa20/

-This repository contains my solutions for all labs, discussions, projects and homeworks for the course.
+This repository contains my solutions for all labs, discussions (except for scheme, not really interest in it), projects and homeworks for the course.

 All **optional** questions are solved.